 This course is an introduction to world history from the earliest human records to the renewal of contact between the Eastern and Western hemispheres around 1500 C.E.
-Students will read primary and secondary sources related to the political, economic, social and cultural history of humanity with emphasis on the comparative development of civilization, the role of nomadic and pre-literate societies, and the interactions among different peoples and civilizations.
+Students will read primary and secondary sources related to the political, economic, social and cultural history of humanity with emphasis on the comparative development of civili ation, the role of nomadic and pre-literate societies, and the interactions among different peoples and civili ations.